pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/appdaemon/api.markdown

 ## Presence

-Presence in Home Assistant is tracked using Device Trackers.
+Presence in Open Peer Power is tracked using Device Trackers.
 The state of all device trackers can be found using the `get_state()` call, however AppDaemon provides several convenience functions to make this easier.

 ### get_trackers()